 Lifecycle Definitions for the Active Server are created and edited - in Altium NEXUS - through the Edit Lifecycle Definitions dialog.
-Roll the mouse over the image to see the
+Browser-based Lifecycle Management

-Defining and managing a lifecycle definition through the Server's browser-based interface is very much a visual affair.
+Defining and managing a lifecycle definition through the server's browser interface is very much a visual affair.
 A definition is built rather like a flow diagram, using various graphical objects representing the states and sta

 te transitions (and stages if using an Advanced style of management).